dariusf/dariusf.github.io/content/blog/erd-alloy.md

    #2: No instance found. run$2 may be inconsistent.
 ```

-## Sidebar: programmatic use of Alloy
+## Programmatic use of Alloy

+To build tools on top of this encoding, a way to invoke Alloy programmatically is required.

 Alloy [does](https://alloytools.discourse.group/t/commandline-options-clash/214) [not](https://alloytools.discourse.group/t/how-can-i-run-alloy-in-command-line/275) have a CLI.
 However, it has a [well-documented Java API](https://alloytools.org/documentation/alloy-api/index.html) and [examples of use](https://github.com/AlloyTools/org.alloytools.alloy/tree/master/org.alloytools.alloy.application/src/test/java/edu/mit/csail/sdg/alloy4whole).